chingachleung/Chinese_Hate_Speech-Baseline-/README.md

-# Chinese Hate Speech Feature Selection
+# Chinese Hate Speech Classification T

 This aims to explore potential features of hate speech in Chinese (simplified, traditional) and Cantonese that could be useful for future classification models.
 I scrapped relevant Tweets using a keyword approach as my dataset.
 A total of 10 features were extracted from the Tweets, and they fall into the following 4 categories: